-- a "Proper practices" in standing orders refer to the most recent version of [Governance and Accountability for Local Councils - a Practitioners' Guide (England)] - b All payments by the council shall be authorised, approved and paid in accordance with the law, proper practices and the council's financial regulations.
-These payments include twice yearly precept payments to the Bures Joint Cemetery Authority and the Bures Joint Sportsground Committee.
+- a "Proper practices" in standing orders refer to the most recent version of Governance and Accountability for Local Councils - a Practitioners' Guide (England). - b All payments by the Authority shall be authorised, approved and paid in accordance with the law, proper practices and the Authority's financial regulations. - c The Responsible Financial Officer/Clerk shall supply to each Member after 30 June, 30 September and 31 December in each year a statement to summarise: - i. the Authority's receipts and payments for each quarter; - ii. the Authority's aggregate receipts and payments for the year to date; - iii. the balances held at the end of the quarter being reported and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends.

-- c The Responsible Financial Officer/Clerk shall supply to each councillor after 30 June, 30 September and 31 December in each year a statement to summarise: - i. the council's receipts and payments for each quarter; - ii. the council's aggregate receipts and payments for the year to date; - iii. the balances held at the end of the quarter being reported and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends.
-These statements shall be made available for the next Council meeting after these dates. - d As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - i. each councillor with a statement summarising the council's receipts and payments for the last quarter and the year to date for information; and - ii. to the council the accounting statements for the year in the form of Section 2 of the annual governance and accountability return, as required by proper practices, for consideration and approval. - e The year-end accounting statements shall be prepared in accordance with proper practices and applying the form of accounts determined by the council (receipts and payments, or income and expenditure) for a year to 31 March.
-A completed draft annual governance and accountability return shall be presented to each councillor at least 14 days prior to anticipated approval by the Council.
-The annual governance and accountability return is subject to external audit, including the annual governance statement, shall be presented to council for consideration and formal approval before 30 June.
+These statements shall be made available for the next Authority meeting after these dates.

+- d As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - i. each Member with a statement summarising the Authority's receipts and payments for the last quarter and the year to date for information; and - ii. to the Authority the accounting statements for the year in the form of Section 2 of the annual governance and accountability return, as required by proper practices, for consideration and approval.

+e The year-end accounting statements shall be prepared in accordance with proper practices and applying the form of accounts determined by the Authority (receipts and payments, or income and expenditure) for a year to 31 March.
+A completed draft annual governance and accountability return shall be presented to each Member at least 14 days prior to anticipated approval by the Authority.
+The annual governance and accountability, which is subject to external audit, including the annual governance statement, shall be presented to Authority for consideration and formal approval before 30 June.

-18. Financial controls and procurement
+17. Financial controls and procurement

-- a.
-The Council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal controls; - ii. the assessment and management of financial risks faced by the Council; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - iv. the inspection and copying by councillors and local electors of the Council's accounts and/or orders of payments; and - v. whether contracts with an estimated value below £25,000 due to special circumstances are exempt from a tendering process or procurement exercise.
+- a The Authority shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal controls; - ii. the assessment and management of financial risks faced by the Authority; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - iv. the inspection and copying by Members and local electors of the Authority's accounts and/or orders of payments; and - v. whether contracts with an estimated value below £25,000 due to special circumstances are exempt from a tendering process or procurement exercise. - b Financial regulations shall be reviewed regularly and at least annually for fitness of purpose.